hasiukrostyslav/WorldWise/README.md

 # WorldWise App

-WorldWise - fullstack application to track cities that you have been visited.
+WorldWise - fullstack responsive web application to track cities that you have been visited.

 Live demo: https://world-wise-reactapp.netlify.app/